Formation (association football): 4–1–2–3

-The 4-1-2-3 formation is a modern, dynamic system that emphasizes control in midfield, defensive stability, and attacking width.
+The 4–1–2–3 formation is a modern, dynamic system that emphasizes control in midfield, defensive stability, and attacking width.
 It features a traditional back four, a lone defensive midfielder (CDM), two central midfielders (CMs), and a fluid front three consisting of two wingers and a central striker.
 This setup allows teams to dominate possession, press effectively, and transition quickly between defense and attack.

-A real-world example of a team using this system is Manchester City under Pep Guardiola, especially during the 2022–2023 season.
-Guardiola often deployed Rodri as the lone CDM, with De Bruyne and Gündoğan operating as advanced midfielders.
+A real-world example of a team using this system is Manchester City under Pep Guardiola, especially during the 2022–23 continental treble winning season.
+Guardiola often deployed Rodri as the lone CDM, with Kevin De Bruyne and İlkay Gündoğan operating as advanced midfielders.
 Wingers like Riyad Mahrez, Jack Grealish, or Phil Foden provided width, while Erling Haaland spearheaded the attack.